floatinglittlerocks/causalrivers/README.md

 - Script for data downloading if called (and generally fix install)
 - Slim down the tools.
 - Properly update the tutorials
+- Tuttorial on the standard usage (to equalize)